 CircleCI has roughly 100 employees and at least 10 of us are here as a result of attending a coding bootcamp.
 Love them or hate them, bootcamps are here to stay and they’re becoming more entrenched in the hiring pipeline.
 Course Report counted 30 technology-focused bootcamps in 2013.
 Today, they list more than 300.

-We have engineers at CircleCI who attended Hack Reactor, General Assembly, Dev Bootcamp and Recurse Center, which is more like a retreat than a bootcamp but has a similar mission.
+We have engineers at CircleCI who attended Hack Reactor, General Assembly, Dev Bootcamp, Grace Hopper Academy, and Recurse Center, which is more like a retreat than a bootcamp but has a similar mission.
 I attended Hack Reactor and I’m CircleCI’s security engineer.
 Other bootcamp grads are front end engineers, support engineers, site reliability engineers, data scientists and product designers.
 One of our developer evangelists attended one too.

 Getting that first job after bootcamp is notoriously difficult.
 After surveying the bootcamp alumni internally, here are 5 things new bootcamp grads should keep in mind:

 1. Getting a job will take time.
 Three months and 100 applications was the benchmark when I graduated in 2015.
 Anecdotally, it takes longer today and requires more persistence because there are more bootcamp grads.
 While this might sound discouraging, the acceptance of bootcamp grads is much better than it was in 2015.
 Apple, Google, Amazon, Twitter and Facebook were considered near off limits.
 Today, all of them employ bootcamp grads and consider bootcamps another part of the pipeline.